Detwiler gets 1st win in 3 years, White Sox power past Twins

+CHICAGO (AP) — Ross Detwiler surfaced from the depths of professional baseball to give the Chicago White Sox a boost in their thinned-out rotation.

-CHICAGO (AP) — Ross Detwiler pitched five effective innings for his first win in nearly three years and the Chicago White Sox beat the Minnesota 6-4 on Friday night to snap a seven-game losing streak against the Twins.
+Detwiler pitched five effective innings for his first win in nearly three years and Chicago beat the Minnesota 6-4 on Friday night to snap a seven-game losing streak against the Twins.

+A journeyman left-hander, Detwiler (1-0) allowed two runs and six hits after the injury-depleted White Sox purchased the 33-year-old’s contract from Triple-A Charlotte.
+His previous big league win was on Sept.
+18, 2016 as a member of the Oakland Athletics.

+“This is awesome, especially to do it here in Chicago,” Detwiler said.
+“I’ve been back to the minors a little bit and Indie ball.
+It’s been a tough road, but you know, we’re here.”

 James McCann and Eloy Jiménez each hit long, two-run homers, and Jon Jay and José Abreu added RBI singles during a two-run fifth that put Chicago ahead for good.
 The White Sox have won two straight after losing seven of nine.